Maintenance Technician - Formerly Manufacturing Technician - Major #8063

 0 units

-The focus of this course will be manual machining and welding techniques for equipment repair as needed for maintenance mechanics.
+The focus of this course will be manual machining techniques for equipment repair as needed for maintenance mechanics.
 Precision measurement procedures, hand tool usage, engine lathe operations, drilling, and milling procedures will also be introduced during your time in the course.
 This course will allow you to work in our lab using production equipment just as though you were on the job.

-MMCTC 371
+MM 371

 Hydraulic, Pneumatic, and Mechanical Drive Fundamentals for Maintenance Mechanics